Rescission of a contract

 imgtext

-This Practice Note considers the remedy of rescission, summarising when and how a contract may be rescinded (at common law, equity and under statute) and thereby brought to an end.
-It includes the effect of rescission, the main grounds for rescinding a contract (misrepresentation, mistake, undue influence, duress, non-disclosure, fiduciary misdealing and bribery) and the main bars to seeking rescission as a remedy of affirmation, intervention of third party rights and impossibility of restitution.
+This Practice Note considers the remedy of Rescission, summarising when and how a contract may be rescinded (at common law, equity and under statute) and thereby brought to an end.
+It includes the effect of rescission, the main grounds for rescinding a contract (misrepresentation, mistake, Undue influence, duress, non-disclosure, fiduciary misdealing and bribery) and the main bars to seeking rescission as a remedy of affirmation, intervention of third party rights and impossibility of restitution.

 For guidance on rescission in the context of a misrepresentation, see Practice Note: Misrepresentation—rescission as a remedy.